EinsteinC/AAE6102/README.md

 The velocity after Kalman filter:
 ![image](https://github.com/EinsteinC/AAE6102/blob/main/0002.JPG)

-Compared to the open-sky environment, the positioning and velocity are both not so accurate.
+In contrast to the open-sky environment, the accuracy of both positioning and velocity tends to decrease in environments with obstructions or signal interference.
+Factors such as multipath effects, non-line-of-sight (NLOS) conditions, and signal blockages can lead to reduced accuracy in determining both position and velocity.
+These environmental challenges can introduce errors and inaccuracies in the measurements and calculations, impacting the overall precision of the positioning and velocity estimates.